panhaozhecv/SFM_Reconstruction/README.md

 ./run_sfm
 ```

-- I provide two group of test results in the folder ./test.
+- I provide with two group of test results in the folder ./test.

 ### Future Work

-- Improve **robustness**
+- Improve **robustness**.
 - **SPEED UP**.Now the speed of feature extracting and exhaustive matching is quite slow.I am considering use gpu as well as multi thread tricks in the future.